thecowan/wallpanel-android/README.md

 - Google Text-to-Speech support to speak notification messages using MQTT or HTTP.
 - MQTT or HTTP commands to remotely control device and application (url, brightness, wake, etc.).
 - Sensor data reporting for the device (temperature, light, pressure, battery).
+- Streaming MJPEG server support using the device camera.

 ## Quick Start
 You can either side load the application to your device from the release section or install the application from the [Google Play store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.wallpanel).
 The application will open to the welcome page with a link to update the settings.
 Go to settings, and setup the link to your web page or home automation platform.
 You may also update additional settings for Motion, Face Detection, and for publishing device sensor data.